sturoscy/django_starter_kit/README.md

     - cp examples/apache-config.conf /etc/httpd/conf.d
 - Check the /vagrant/html/your_project_name/settings folder
     - this folder contains various django settings that relate to different environments
-    - also don't forget to 'pip install -r requirements.txt' in your project directory
+    - don't forget to 'pip install -r requirements.txt' in your project directory
+    - Run './bower install' to install bower_components in your static_dev directory
 - Execute the following commands to get everything up and running.
     - ./manage.py migrate
     - ./manage.py collectstatic